littleosbook/aenix/doc/book/paging.md

 physical can be removed from the page table, and its corresponding entry in the TLB invalidated with `invlpg [0]`.

-### Phew, that was all?
+### Running in the higher half

-Yes, that was all.
-However, we must now take care when using memory mapped I/O that uses very specific memory locations.
+There are a few details we must deal with when using a higher-half kernel.
+We must now take care when using memory mapped I/O that uses very specific memory locations.
 For example, the frame buffer is located at `0x000B8000`, but since there is no entry in the page table for the address `0x000B8000` any longer, the address `0xC00B8000` must be used, since the virtual address `0xC0000000` maps to the physical address`0x00000000`.

 Any explicit references to addresses within the multiboot structure needs to be changed to reflect the new virtual addresses as well.